 We do this through class reading lessons, book clubs, author visits.

-Our library is a community hub, and we reflect significant days within and outside of school in special events, book launches, themed weeks and displays.
+Our library is a community hub, and we reflect significant days special events, themed weeks and displays.
 In 2014, we had a display about the Normandy D-Day landings to tie-in with that anniversary.
 When Nelson Mandela died, our display reflected his life and work.
 We also featured Bruce Kent, peace activist and leader of CND, who visited the school in June.
 We celebrated World Book Day with a colourful “mystery reader” quiz featuring staff readers in disguise.
 Moving forward, we feature popular authors like John Green (The Fault in our Stars) or Cassandra Clare (The City of Bones) as well as new format graphic novels and eBooks.
 We encourage students to review books, and share recommendations with their friends.

 LAYOUT OF THE LIBRARY